Chili-Bebber/i3rice/README.md

 ![alt text](https://i.imgur.com/DWXWK3q.png)

 # setup
-This setup requires the following dependencies: dunst, light, polybar, compton, i3-gaps, rofi, fontawesome (icon font), feh, tilix, and scrot.
+This setup uses the Roboto font by default and requires the following dependencies: dunst, light, polybar, compton, i3-gaps, rofi, fontawesome (icon font), feh, tilix, and scrot.
 If you want to use my conky, you need to go get [conky draw](https://github.com/fisadev/conky-draw) and put all the conky-related files from my repo into ~./conky

 dexger is to be placed in ~/.config/polybar/